stevenMouret/web-accessibility-guidelines/_doc/accessibility/links/explicit-link.md

 As some properties override others, it is necessary to ensure that the entire content is rendered in the accessible name.

-In this exemple the `aria-label` attribute takes priority over the content of the link.
+In the exemple below the `aria-label` attribute takes priority over the content of the link.
 The content of the link "Weather" must be filled in the `aria-label` attribute.

 <a href="#" aria-label="Weather Cloud and rain">
     <span class="text">Weather:</span>